dkeathley/6.2410-lab/markdown/T3E1-TEXT--entanglement-interference-quantum-enhanced-sensing.md

 <iframe src="https://drive.google.com/file/d/1EbP7heyjad4oQek8uBg5gI4dMnObpFh_/preview" width="640" height="480" allow="autoplay"></iframe>

+We have now examined how a single photon interferes with itself, but how do two single coincident photons interfere with each other at a beamsplitter?
+In this section we explore such two-photon interference.
+We examine how when the two photons are indistinguishable in every way, the interference can lead to photon bunching and anti-correlation at the output ports.
+The outgoing state generated is referred to as a two-photon NOON state of the form $\frac{1}{\sqrt{2}} ( \ket{N}_a\ket{0}_b + \ket{0}_a\ket{N}_b )$.
+Pushing beyond this observation, in the text that follows this section we examine how NOON states can generally be used for quantum-enhanced sensing.

 Imagine the scenario depicted in {numref}`HOM-setup`.
 A nonlinear crystal is used to generate precisely two photons of energy $\hbar\omega$ when excited by a pulse with a photon energy of $2\hbar\omega$.
 This process is called spontaneous parametric down-conversion and is a common technique for generating entangled photon pairs.

 The two photons travel away from the crystal along two paths (top and bottom as shown).
 They are then brought together and interfere within a beamsplitter.